Building Open RV on Rocky 9

 Install CMake

-You need CMake version 3.24+ to build RV.
-The dnf-installable version is not quite recent enough, you’ll to build and install CMake from sources.
+You need CMake version 3.27+ to build RV.
+The dnf-installable version is not quite recent enough, you’ll need to build and install CMake from source.

 ./bootstrap --parallel=32 # 32 or whatever your machine allows